apifortress/Bloodhound-modules/README.md

 * Use MongoDB as upstream and make it available using API calls

-* Store and use AFtheM configuration files in MongoDB
+* Store and use Bloodhound configuration files in MongoDB

 * Store access logs in MongoDB